-The flash ROM is designed to be a resident program and can be updated by a specific programming method.
-Normally, the flash ROM is used for system BIOS which initiates hardware devices and sets up necessary parameters for the OS.
-Since the contents of flash ROM can be modified, users are able to update the BIOS by themselves.
+non-volatile memory device that retains its data even when power is removed.
+This device is similar to EPROM, but unlike EPROM which can be erased only using an ultra-violet light, flash ROM can be electrically erased.
+Flash ROM is normally used for system BIOS, which initiates hardware devices and sets up necessary parameters for the OS.
+Since the flash ROM contents can be modified, users can easily update the BIOS.